 Having always had a love for music, I studied the saxophone and piano while still in primary school.
 It wasn’t until 2004 that I first picked up a bass and I was soon desperate to learn more.
 I developed my skills, through the influence of artists such as Rage Against the Machine and Red Hot Chilli Peppers.
 Now studying music at university level, I have developed and adapted those initial skills to suit varying styles, including Motown, Jazz, Pop and rock.
 These influences can be heard in my playing as I continue to play in different settings and ensembles.

 I am currently a member of the band Old Town Rituals and can be seen playing regularly in and around Edinburgh with the outfit.
 The band recently recorded at Scotland’s Castlesound studios.
 Having studied Sound Production at HND level, I am also a keen sound engineer, and play an active part in the St Pauls and St Georges tech teams.

 On completion of my studies I am looking forward to working in the wider music industry, being involved with new projects, and developing skills as my career unfolds.

-Sarah Lucy Penny – Year 4, BMus (Hons)
+Sarah Lucy Penny – Recently graduated, BMus (Hons)